Information for Afghan Nationals

 Once you have received the required testing and vaccinations, you must complete the certification at the Afghan Parolee Vaccination Status webpage.
 Each individual parolee must complete the attestation.

-If you are an Afghan national relocated to the United States, check the table above to learn about your specific medical requirements.
+If you are an Afghan national relocated to the United States, the table below explains your specific medical requirements.

 If you are an Afghan parolee in the United States, beware of individuals asking for personal information.
 Our “Information for Afghan Nationals” webpage offers complete information on what you need to do as a parolee.
 When reviewing an email, always remember: